This image displays a small pink, slightly raised area of skin, with scaling on the edge, typical of fungal (tinea) infections.

 This image displays a small, slightly scaly area typical of the superficial fungal infection tinea.

-Ringworm, Facial (Tinea Faciei)
+Facial Ringworm (Tinea Faciei)

 Tinea faciei is the medical name for facial ringworm.
 Tinea, commonly known as ringworm, is a fungal infection that appears as a dry, sometimes red, elevated, and scaly plaque (a raised area of skin larger than a thumbnail) that enlarges in a circular fashion.
 Facial ringworm is itchy, and scratching it may cause the infection to spread, such as to the cheeks and chin or to other body locations.
 This infection is often confused with other itchy, red rashes on the face, such as atopic dermatitis, or eczema.